 - Water your coconut palm tree every couple of days in its first growing season after you plant it.
 After the first year, you can taper your watering back to only during dry periods lasting one week or longer.

 - Make mulch your friend.
 Give your coconut palm tree some protection against weeds by spreading a ring of mulch about 3-inches deep, around 8 inches from its trunk.
 Not only does mulch protect your tree, but it also holds moisture right where it needs it most — near the roots.
 This has the added effect of regulating soil temperature.

 - Fertilize your palm tree quarterly (or with the seasons).
 Use the ratio of 1 tablespoon per square foot of tree.
 Once you’ve applied your fertilizer, give it a lot of water to drink.

 - Watch out for yellowing leaves.
 These can indicate a nitrogen deficiency.
 If you notice this, it could mean that you’re feeding your coconut palm tree the wrong fertilizer or that you’re using the wrong proportions for the size of your tree.

 - Prune dead leaves using a sharp knife — but be sure that they’re completely dead first (they’ll be brittle and brown down to the stem).
 This is because coconut palms are sensitive, and cutting a leaf with even a partially green stem can cause injury to the entire tree.
 When you make the cut, be sure to leave a half-inch stub so that you don’t risk hitting the bark by mistake.

 💡Tip: Coconut trees grow fast, as do their fruits — the coconuts themselves.
 And because these seeds are so huge and hardy, they can cause a lot of damage to whatever they might hit when they fall from their stem.
-Keep this in mind when you’re choosing a location for your coconut palm, and don’t plant it near your house or anything of value that a falling coconut could damage.
+Keep this in mind when you’re choosing a location for your coconut palm tree, and don’t plant it near your house or anything of value that a falling coconut from a coconut tree could damage.